negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

         evaluator.last_model.save(model_filepath)
         searcher.update(results["validation_accuracy"], searcher_eval_token)

 The above code samples and evaluates three architectures from the search space.
 The results, the corresponding graph, and the saved models are logged to each of the evaluation folders.
-Typically, we may not want to store weights for all the architectures evaluated during search as it will lead to large amount of space being consumed.
-In case case only the weights for few architectures are to be kept around, then the user can employ different logic to guarantee that the number of stored models remains small during search.
+Typically, we may not want to store weights for all the architectures evaluated as it will lead to a large storage being consumed.
+In case only the weights for few architectures are to be kept around, then the user can employ different logic to guarantee that the number of stored models remains small during search (e.g., keeping only the best ones).

-After running this code, we ask the reader to explore the resulting log folder to get a sense of the information that is kept.
-We made the resulting folder available
-`here <https://www.cs.cmu.edu/~negrinho/deep_architect/logging_tutorial.zip>`__ in case the reader does not wish to run the code locally, but still wishes to inspect the resulting search log folder.
+After running this code, we ask the reader to explore the resulting log folder to get a sense for the information stored.
+We made the resulting folder available `here <https://www.cs.cmu.edu/~negrinho/deep_architect/logging_tutorial.zip>`__ in case the reader does not wish to run the code locally, but still wishes to inspect the resulting search log folder.

 Concluding remarks
 ^^^^^^^^^^^^^^^^^^

-Log folders are useful for visualization.
-Architecture search allows us to try many of the different architectures and explore different characteristics on each of them.
-We may set the search space with the goal of exploring what characteristics lead to better performance.
-Architecture search, and more specifically, DeepArchitect and the workflow that we suggest allows us to formulate many of these questions easily and explore the results to gain insight.
+Log folders are useful for visualization and exploration.
+Architecture search allows us to try many architectures and explore different characteristics of each of them.
+We may set the search space to explore what characteristics lead to better performance.
+Architecture search, and more specifically, DeepArchitect and the workflow that we suggest allows us to formulate many of these questions easily and explore the results for insights.
 We encourage users of DeepArchitect to think about interesting visualizations that can be constructed using architecture search workflows.